Study abroad in Chicago

 2,665,039 (City) / 9,449,351 (Metro)

+Study abroad in Chicago works best when you choose by university fit, neighbourhood and daily routine, not just the city photo.
 A major US city for exchange students who want architecture, food, lakefront culture, and big-city campus life, with serious winter planning required.
+Check campus commute, night safety and housing before committing.

 Who loves this city?